-- Increase the average time travellers spend browsing the hotel’s image gallery and website.
+- Increase the average time travelers spend browsing the hotel’s image gallery and website.
 The more time they spend considering the hotel, the more likely they are to book.

 - Raise their room rates.
-When travellers can see from the photos the quality of the hotel room, they’ll feel better about paying more for it.
+When travelers can see from the photos the quality of the hotel room, they’ll feel better about paying more for it.

 - Improve their hotel’s online reputation.
 As the quality of a hotel’s online photos increases, so does the number of positive reviews it receives.